 In this type of networking setup, the jail shares the host networking stack.
 The jail has the same IP address and interface as the host.

-The typical jail configuration file for this set uses the following network configuration:
+The typical jail configuration file for this setup uses the following network configuration:

 Here, it is the host that controls the network stack and all ipfw commands (loading, unloading, adding/deleteing rules, etc.) must be done from the host.
 The jail root user does not have permission to operate ipfw inside the jail.

-All ipfw configuration for the jail must be done on the host. ipfw provides the jail keyword.
-For TCP communications, this keyword applys primarily to outbound packets from the jail.
+All ipfw configuration for the jail must be done on the host. ipfw provides the jail keyword for this purpose.
+For IP communications, this keyword applys primarily to outbound packets from the jail.
 Inbound packets to the jail, follow the normal host rules.

-If the jail runs sh tserv.sh 5656, it opens up a TCP socket listening on port 5656 in the jail.
-The rule for outside access to this jail relies on the host network, and the jail jailname keyword is not needed.
+The conditions for outside access to thinjail rely on the host network, and the jail jailname keyword is not needed.

-For the most part, the ipfw rules that we have used elsewhere in this book are applicable here with the addition of the jail jailname keyword.
-For outbound communication, the added rule below, using the jail thinjail keyword succeeds.
+For outbound TCP communication, rule 2000 below, using the jail thinjail keyword is required.
+For the most part, the ipfw rules used elsewhere in this book are applicable here with the addition of the jail jailname keyword.

 # ipfw add 100 check-state # ipfw add 1000 allow tcp from any to me dst-port 5656 setup keep-state # ipfw add 2000 allow tcp from me to any setup keep-state jail thinjail